The Auschwitz Tours

 Is there a dress code I should follow to go inside Auschwitz Birkenau?

-Is visiting Auschwitz Birkenau worth it?
+Is Auschwitz worth visiting?

 Yes, if you are interested in history, the World Wars, and the Holocaust, you must pay a visit to Auschwitz to witness the brutality of the genocide and pay your respects to those who passed away due to those atrocities.